FOMUBAD-BORISTA-FONDI/Scholarly-Hybrid-QA-ISWC-2024/README.md

     Accees the Codalab platform and submit the results.
     ```

+# THIS IS A DRAFT README TO RESPECT THE DATELINE.
+THE REAL READMe.md FILE WOULD BE UPLOADED SOON!!!
 ## Results

 Our approach demonstrated significant improvements in handling complex queries and providing accurate responses.
 For detailed results and performance metrics, refer to the `results` directory or consult the article for in-depth analysis.